 The following are all of the categories available for certification.
-All applicators must have their Core certification plus the appropriate category in order to obtain a licence.
+All applicators must have their Core certification plus the appropriate category or Dealer category in order to obtain a license.

 Applicators are introduced to the regulations that apply to pesticide sale and use.
 Safety issues such as proper pesticide handling procedures, reading pesticide labels, responding to pesticide emergencies and impact on the environment are also discussed.
 Students also learn general pesticide terminology, pest management concepts and basic elements of application technology.